Qarik-Group/runbooks/vault_and_safe.md

 ### `!!
 API 503 Service Unavailable`

 The Vault is likely sealed, and it needs to be unsealed before it can be accessed.
-This will happen every time you update or redeploy the Vault.
 Unseal your Vault and everything should start working again.